cjamiev/playground/README.md

 - Package Tab
   - Notified when a script finished
 - Template Tab
-	- View all template file names
+  - View a template & Flexible edit of templates
-	- Select which templates to create from and execute

 Test:
 - Home edit Todo